 “It is increasingly evident that metabolic responses and diseases influenced by metabolic abnormalities, involve coordinated changes in organs like the liver and muscle,” said Jorge Plutzky, director of the BWH Vascular Disease Prevention Program, senior co-author.
 “By identifying a liver-to-muscle circuit involving fat storage and fatty acid oxidation, and a naturally occurring candidate molecule involved in directing these effects, this study highlights the nature of such integrated responses, and the evolving power of combining traditional experimental models in cells and pre-clinical models with profiling approaches like lipidomics.”

 The researchers are now studying how this phospholipid is carried in the circulatory system and delivered to muscle.
 They hope the work generates greater understanding of normal metabolism in liver and muscle and provides new therapeutic opportunities to treat fatty liver, obesity, and diabetes.

 The study was also led by co-first authors Sihao Liu, HSPH; Jonathan Brown, Brigham and Women’s Hospital; senior co-author, Alan Saghatelian, Harvard University; and senior co-author, Gokhan S. Hotamisligil, J.S.
-Simmons Professor of Genetics and Metabolism and chair, Department of Genetics and Complex Diseases, HSPH.
+Simmons Professor of Genetics and Metabolism and chair, Department of Molecular Metabolism, HSPH.

 This research was supported by the American Heart Association, American Diabetes Association, and National Institutes of Health (R01DK075046, R01HL048743, K08HL105678).